Last Updated on

 Keep the kiddie pool covered

-The first in how to keep a kiddie pool clean is having a kiddie pool cover.
+The first step in keeping a kiddie pool clean is having a kiddie pool cover.

 Just like a full-sized pool, a cover can really help in keeping leaves, bugs, bees, and other debris out of your kiddie pool.
 If you have a small kiddie pool, then you can use a camping style tarp to cover the pool.
 Don’t forget to use some bricks or pavers to weigh the tarp down so that it does not blow away.